-• Roommate Agreement
+Roommate Agreement

-To help start the conversation, create a roommate agreement at the start of the semester.
+To help get the conversation going, create a roommate agreement at the start of the semester.
 Take it seriously.
 The agreement prompts conversation about topics that we know are important to students.
 Make sure you and your roommate address all topics listed and share what is important to each of you.
-You will receive a form during the July pre-departure orientation to practice and will be asked to complete it during your first week in London.
+You will receive a form during the July pre-departure orientation to practice and will be again asked to complete it during your first week in London.